 Auckland ENT Group - Ear, Nose & Throat Specialist Doctors

 With our three locations in Greenlane, Silverdale and Pukekohe, Auckland ENT Group makes it easy for your patients to be seen quickly and efficiently.
 Our experienced Surgeons, Speech Language Therapist, Audiologist, Chinese speaking Ear Nurse and Staff are here to help your patients.
-We offer unique services such as in-house transnasal Oesophagoscopy as an alternative to a gastroscopy and In-office KTP Laser Laryngology, along with other in-house procedures making it more convenient for patients.
+We offer unique services such as in-house trans nasal Oesophagoscopy as an alternative to a gastroscopy, In-office KTP Laser Laryngology, along with other in-house procedures making it more convenient for patients.

 Auckland ENT Group has a centralised referral number for simplicity in making appointments and provides expertise in all aspects of Ear, Nose & Throat care.